Information for parents, carers, families and social workers

-If your son or daughter is under 18 we will require parental consent for them to join an expedition and for you to act as guarantor against any shortfall in their fundraising.
+If your young person is under 18 we will require parental consent for them to join an expedition and for you to act as a guarantor against any shortfall in their fundraising.

-What happens if we sign up, and my child changes their mind and decides they don’t want to go any more?
+What happens if we sign up, and my young person changes their mind and decides they don’t want to go any more?

-Taking part on a programme with us is a commitment.
-Before taking a place on an expedition programme all Young Explorers will have a conversation with one of our team members when they can ask and be asked detailed questions as well as access detailed programme information, dates and cost in order to make an informed decision.
-If they decide they do not want to go after they have made that commitment then they can withdraw, however all expedition payments are non-refundable and non-transferrable.
+Taking part in a programme with us is a commitment.
+Before taking a place on an expedition programme all Young Explorers will have a conversation with one of our team members when they can ask and be asked detailed questions as well as access detailed programme information, dates and their fundraising target in order to make an informed decision.
+If they decide they do not want to go after they have accepted their place on the programme then they can withdraw or defer their place to the following year.
+All donations made to the charity are non-refundable.

-What happens if my child goes on one of your programmes and doesn’t like it, can they come home?
+What happens if my young person goes on one of your programmes and doesn’t like it, can they come home?

-How fit does my son/daughter need to be?
+How fit does my young person need to be?

 Expeditions require a reasonable level of fitness and often involve a significant amount of time walking, usually with a rucksack.
 You don’t need to be an athlete but if you can get outside and get your body used to this kind of activity you will adapt faster to expedition life.